Aug 28, 2023

-Such validation checks help you acquire accurate and reliable information that increase your customer engagement and reduce your customer acquisition costs.
+Such validation checks help you acquire accurate and reliable information that increases your customer engagement and reduces your customer acquisition costs.

-The most important difference between zero-party and first-party data is that the former is more accurate because customers themselves explicitly express their preference.
-This means every piece of zero-party data is already a customer insight.
-First-party data, however, needs to be analyzed to deliver customer insights.
+The most important difference between zero party and first party data is that the former is more accurate because customers themselves explicitly express their preferences.
+This means every piece of zero party data is already a customer insight.
+First party data, however, needs to be analyzed to deliver customer insights.

 Think about it this way — if someone is browsing for a vacuum cleaner, you can serve them more recommendations for vacuum cleaners.
 But vacuum cleaners are not everyday purchases, you only buy one every few years.